moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 build app:
   stage: build
   script:
-    - go build main.go
+    - go run main.go
-  artifacts:
-    paths:
-      - main

 ```
 This `.gitlab-ci.yml` file has one stage `build` with a job `build app` that runs as part of the stage.
-This job takes our smaall `main.go` file and builds a binary which is then saved as an artifact.
+This job runs our main.go app.
+You can view the ouptut of the job to view the executed code.
 ## Lab Guide Complete

 You have completed this lab exercise.
 You can view the other [lab guides for this course](/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduo).